prestonconnors/exercise_routine_video_editor/prompt.md

 4.  **Filter Architecture (GPU-First):** Must perform GPU-native scaling (`scale_cuda`) before downloading the frame for CPU-based filters (`zscale`, `lut3d`, `unsharp`) and overlays (`drawtext`).
 5.  **Segment-Level Media Overrides:** Must support `replace_video` and `replace_audio` keys within the `routine.yaml` file for any segment, allowing users to substitute specific video or audio clips (e.g., for custom intros/outros) while maintaining all other processing like overlays and effects.
 6.  **Robust Final Assembly:** The concatenation step must copy the video stream but re-encode the audio with `aresample` to guarantee A/V synchronization.
+7.  **(New) Two-Stage Audio Mastering:** Must implement a final, two-stage audio optimization process controlled via the config file.
+This includes (a) vocal enhancement filters (EQ, compression) applied during segment rendering and (b) a two-pass EBU R128 loudness normalization (`loudnorm`) applied to the final concatenated video *without* re-encoding the video stream.

 ### 4. `create_hook.py` (New Utility)